smcclatchy/results-reproducibility/episodes/case-studies.Rmd

 print(power_result)
 ```

-5. What sample size (`n_per_group`) would have been needed to obtain 80%
+5. What sample size (`n_per_group`) would have resulted in 80% statistical power
-statistical power in this experiment?
+for this experiment?

 This is a simulated study and publication.
 Any resemblance to real persons or
 real studies is purely coincidental.